University of Technology Sydney

 6. SPARK plus assessment of your contribution and the contribution of your group to the assessment.

-More detailed information on preparation of the presentation and the marking rubric will be discussed in the tutorial classes and posted on CANVAS.
+More detailed information on preparation of the presentation and the marking rubric will be discussed in the workshops/tutorials and will also be posted on CANVAS.

-Assessment task 2: Practical Experimentation, Data Analysis and Results Reporting
+Assessment task 2: Task 2: Practical Experimentation, Data Analysis and Results Reporting

 Intent: